The topology of Bott integrable fluids: Introduction

-In the last part of this work, we will drop the assumption that the solution is non-vanishing.
-In this general case, no obstruction on the topology of $M$ is known.
-Hence, we analyze the topology of Euler flows with Morse-Bott Bernoulli function that can have stagnation points.
-We show that the Bernoulli function cannot have a non-degenerate critical point, and use it to prove that the topology of the ambient manifold can prevent the existence of Bott integrable fluids.
+In the last part of this work, we drop the assumption that the solution is non-vanishing, and analyze in general steady Euler flows with a Morse-Bott Bernoulli function.
+Without the non-vanishing assumption, no obstruction on the topology of $M$ was previously known.
+We show that the Bernoulli function cannot have a non-degenerate critical point (independently of the Riemannian metric), and use it to generalize the obstructions to the existence of any steady solution with a Morse-Bott Bernoulli function.
+As mentioned earlier, this was only known with the assumption that the flow has no stagnation points.

-\begin{theorem} Let $M$ be a three manifold that is not of graph type.
-Then $M$ does not admit a solution to the Euler equations (for any metric) with a Morse-Bott Bernoulli function. \end{theorem} For example, the class of hyperbolic manifolds satisfies the hypotheses of this theorem.
-This is the first example of a topological obstruction to the existence of an integrable fluid, and answers the question raised in \cite{P} in the Morse-Bott case.
+\begin{theorem} Let $M$ be a three-manifold that is not of graph type.
+Then $M$ does not admit a stationary solution to the Euler equations, for any metric, with a Morse-Bott Bernoulli function. \end{theorem} For example, the class of hyperbolic manifolds satisfies the hypotheses of this theorem.
+This is the first example of a topological obstruction to the existence of an integrable fluid flow, and answers the question raised in \cite{P} in the Morse-Bott case.

-\textbf{Plan of the paper:} In Section \ref{sec:pre} we recall the necessary definitions and results concerning the Euler equations in Riemannian manifolds and the construction of Seifert manifolds.
+\textbf{Organization of this article.} In Section \ref{sec:pre} we recall the necessary definitions and results concerning the Euler equations in Riemannian manifolds and the construction of Seifert manifolds.
 In Section \ref{sec:arn}, we use the topological decomposition of Seifert manifolds to prove Theorem \ref{main}.
-Finally, in Section \ref{sec:fom}, we combine the techniques introduced in the previous section with the theory of Bott integrable systems developped by Fomenko et alli.
+In Section \ref{sec:fom}, we combine the techniques introduced in the previous section with the theory of Bott integrable systems developed by Fomenko et alli.
 We obtain both Theorem \ref{ArnTop} and \ref{maincor}, with the simplifying assumption that the Morse-Bott function has only simple atoms.
 In Section 5, we analyze Euler flows with a Morse-Bott Bernoulli function that can have stagnation points and obtain Theorem \ref{thm:sing}.
-In the Appendix, we cover the construction of Section $4$ for general $3$-atoms and discuss the topological classification of the moduli of Arnold fluids with Morse-Bott Bernoulli function.
+In the Appendix, we cover the construction of Section $4$ for general $3$-atoms and discuss the topological classification of Arnold flows with Morse-Bott Bernoulli function.

-\textbf{Acknowledgements:} The author is grateful to Eva Miranda, C\'edric Oms and Daniel Peralta-Salas for useful conversations.
-The author thanks also Alexey Bolsinov for helpful correspondence concerning the topological classification of Bott integrable systems.